-The Associate of Applied Science in Surgical Technology degree program at National American University's school in the Kansas City metro area (Overland Park) prepares students from diverse backgrounds to perform the tasks expected of an entry-level surgical technologist in an operating room setting.
-Students are prepared for this career through a student-centered, performance-based curriculum that utilizes ongoing skills assessments and offers real-world experience through a clinical externship.
+The Associate of Applied Science in Surgical Technology degree program at NAU's school in Kansas City (Overland Park) preps students for the tasks required of an entry-level surgical technologist in an operating room setting.
+Students are trained for this career through a student-centered, performance-based curriculum that uses ongoing skills assessments and offers real-world experience through a clinical externship.

 - Introduction to Surgical Technology

 - Surgical Cases

 Students in some programs may be required to take online classes and attend classes at different locations.

 Additional Program Info